Dilbert66/esphome-components/README.md

       then:
        if:
         condition:
-            lambda: 'return !x.is_first_cmd;' #ensure it's not the first cmd after reboot
+            lambda: return !x.is_first_cmd; #ensure it's not the first cmd after reboot
         then:
             switch.turn_on:  restart_switch